 However, every year we see too many incidents of avoidable pitfalls that customers plunge into.
 Problems that could have been completely avoided easily and cheaply.
 Like what?
-We list the top pitfalls that you should look to avoid before it’s too late for you.
-Some simple do’s and don’ts for Travel Insurance to know before your next trip.
+We list the top travel insurance pitfalls that you should look to avoid before it’s too late for you.
+Some simple do’s and don’ts for travel insurance to know before your next trip.

 If you have a pre-existing medical condition, it’s essential to check and comply with the rules set by the travel insurance company.
 It may be a longer process or more expensive for you to buy insurance that includes cover for your pre-existing conditions, but always check your options.
 Most companies have an accepted "No Screen Conditions list".
 NEVER withhold details of a pre-existing condition, or this could invalidate your policy and cost you thousands in medical expenses while away from home.